Euro Conference Latvia

-Latvia set to meet the Maastricht criterion in the evaluation period
+Latvia has met the Maastricht criterion in the evaluation period

 Over the year, inflation continued to drop, annual prediction for the year made in December still valid